2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 So, here are my top 8 suggestions for cheap things you can do in Amsterdam as a first-time visitor.

-#1.
-Explore Amsterdam’s canals
+1. Explore Amsterdam’s canals

-Walk on through the Jordaan area, which has charming streets with narrow pavements and photogenic bridges.
+Wander through the Jordaan area, which has charming streets with narrow pavements and photogenic bridges.

-#2.
-Red Light District Walk at Midday
+2. Red Light District Walk at Midday

-Explore the Red Light District for free, which is a striking cultural contrast to what many first-time visitors—including myself—may be accustomed to.
+Explore the Red Light District for free, which is a striking cultural contrast to what many first-time visitors, including myself, may be accustomed to.

-#3.
-Afternoon: Lunch and Stroopwafels
+3. Afternoon: Lunch and Stroopwafels

 After seeing how fascinating the Dutch society is, it’s time to eat!
 Check out Van Wonderen Stroopwafels to try one of Amsterdam’s well-known treats filled with chocolate.